Pre-Upgrade/Downgrade Checklists

 Checklists for Downgrade

-In general, the same checklists as the upgrade checklists should be applied when you downgrade to an older version.
-You must also pay attention to the new hardware or software features that may not yet be supported on older versions.
-If you are using such features, you should disable or change the configurations prior to the downgrade.
-Otherwise, some functionality may stop working after you downgrade to an older version.
-This is applicable to all the releases
+In general, apply the same checklists used for upgrades when you downgrade to an older version.
+Also, check whether new hardware or software features are supported on older versions.
+If you use such features, disable or change the configurations before downgrading.
+Otherwise, some features may stop working after you downgrade to an older version.
+This applies to all releases.

-The following lists some of the example features that you should pay attention to prior to downgrades.
-However, note that the following list is not complete and we highly recommend that you check the Release Notes or Configuration Guides to confirm that features that you are using are supported on older releases as well.
+Here are some example features to review before downgrading.
+This list is not comprehensive; check the Release Notes or Configuration Guides to confirm that your features are supported on older releases.

 • The ability to use the DUO application as an authentication method when logging in to Cisco Application Policy Infrastructure Controller (APIC) was introduced as part of the Cisco APIC release 5.0(1).
 If you are running release 5.0(1) and you have DUO set up as your default authentication method, but then you decide to downgrade from release 5.0(1) to a previous release where DUO was not supported as an authentication method, we recommend that you change the default authentication method from DUO to an option that was available prior to release 5.0(1), such as Local, LDAP, RADIUS, and so on.
 If you do not change the default authentication method before downgrading in this situation, you will have to log in using the fallback option after the downgrade, then you will have to change the authentication method to an option that was available prior to release 5.0(1) at that point.